Bandwidth/examples/nodejs/webrtc-hello-world/README.md

 In step 7 and 8, make sure they are set to POST.

-In step 9, provide the publicly accessible URL of your sample app.
+In step 9, for **Call initiated callback URL**, provide the publicly accessible URL of your sample app.
 You need to add `/incomingCall` to the end of this URL in the Voice Application settings.

 You do no need to set a callback user id or password.